tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 # Work

 Maat has two concurrent programming model which are the asynchronous and thread-like model.
-The thread-like model is what we call `Maatines` and the async model is what we call `Work`.
-The `Work` functionality is implemented with the help of `Maatines`, so yeah… it is just an abstract layer `Maatines`.
+The thread-like model is what we call **Maatines** and the async model is what we call **Works**.
+Async functionality is implemented with the help of **Maatines**, so yeah… it is just an abstract layer over it.
+A Work encapsulate a computation called a Work which runs internally, is represented as new or resurrected Maatine.

-A Work encapsulate a computation which is internally a Maatine. a Work has three possible state which are the `Do`, `Done` and `Failed` state.
+A Work has three possible state which are the `Do`, `Done` and `Fail` state.

-1. In the `Do` state, the computation haven't yet completed.
+1. In the `Do` state, Work is either not started or on progress.
-2. In the `Done` state, the computation is `Done` and has its result saved for retrieval.
+2. In the `Done` state, Work is `Done` and has its result saved for latter retrieval.
-3. In the `Failed` state, acception was thrown during the computation and hence the work `Failed`.
+3. In the `Fail` state, an exception was thrown when the Work was doing its work and hence `Fail`ed.

+The below code creates a new Work which is initially in the `Do` state, completes its work with the `done` method and from there checks its updated status and result with the `status` and `done` methods respectively.

 ```
 var w = Work.new   -- new Work object